apietrelli/myVCF/docs/setup.rst

    :alt: Upload page picture
    :align: center

-   New Project upload page example. :code:`mini_VEP.vcf` is the mutation file to upload into :code:`test` project using :code:`ENSEMBL75` as transcript reference.
+   New project upload page example. :code:`mini_VEP.vcf` is the mutation file to upload into :code:`test` project using :code:`ENSEMBL75` as transcript reference.

 ..
 Note:: If you don't find your VCF in the dropdown menu, please verify that you have copied the file into :code:`myVCF/data/VCFs` directory and restart the application